rorybennett/LandmarkIdentificationFrameworks/Heatmaps/README.md

 train_log_f1.csv
 train_plot_f1.png
 validation_predictions_f1.csv
+run_info_TASK_NAME_f1.json
 ```

-After training, the selected checkpoint is loaded and the validation prediction CSV is written.
-This post-training validation prediction pass now uses the terminal
+After training, the selected checkpoint is loaded and the validation prediction CSV is written when `--save-validation-predictions true` is used.
-progress bar.

 If `--save-validation-overlays true` is used, validation images are saved under: